Guides

 Shadows Quality, Soft Shadows & Far/Long Shadows

 Red Dead Redemption 2 lets you adjust the shadow quality in five different ways on PC.
-This includes Shadow Quality (Shadow map resolution), Far Shadows, Long Shadows, Soft Shadows, and Grass Shadows.
-The first two are available in the main graphics menu while the remaining can be found under “Advanced Graphics.”
+This includes Shadow Quality, Far Shadows, Long Shadows, Soft Shadows, and Grass Shadows.
+The first two are available in the main graphics menu, while the remaining can be found under “Advanced Graphics.”

-Long shadows enable sunrise/sunset shadows that are more elongated.
-Along with “Far Shadows,” they have a notable impact on the minimum framerates and 1% lows.
+Long shadows enable more elongated sunrise/sunset shadows.
+Along with “Far Shadows,” they have a notable impact on the minimum frame rates and 1% lows.

 Soft shadows produce more accurate shadow silhouettes, making the edges smoother and less pronounced.
 This is usually implemented where the shadows are farther away from the caster.
 They drastically reduce performance on low-end and midrange machines.